kcplAgs/AggieStudy/README.md

 ## Check it out!

-(SOON) Please feel free to visit the website here:
+(TODO) Please feel free to visit the website here:

 ## Installation

-Want to set AggieStudy locally?
+(TODO) Want to set AggieStudy locally?
 Follow these steps: